Musallas near Jeju Airport

 Assalam Restaurant

-Assalam Restaurant is a halal Arabic restaurant in Jeju City's Jungang-ro neighbourhood, run by a Yemeni-Korean couple with the husband — an experienced Yemeni Muslim chef — leading the kitchen.
-A framed halal certification sits prominently on the counter, and a small designated prayer room can accommodate up to four people, making it one of very few Muslim-friendly Jeju restaurants where travellers can dine and pray under one roof.
-The menu features Arabic and South Asian dishes — chicken biryani, butter naan, tandoori chicken, hummus, falafel, kebabs, and 13 vegetarian options — with no pork or alcohol on premises.
-Open noon–3pm and 5pm–10pm, closed Thursdays.
-A community gathering spot for Muslim residents and travellers, walking distance from Wardah, Bagdad, and Jeju Central Masjid.
+Assalam Restaurant is Jeju City's Yemeni halal restaurant on Jungang-ro, run by a Yemeni-Korean couple with the husband — an experienced Yemeni Muslim chef — leading the kitchen.
+It carries on the island's Yemeni kitchen tradition after Wardah, Jeju's first Yemeni restaurant, closed its doors.
+A framed halal certification sits prominently on the counter, and a small designated prayer room fits up to four people, making it one of very few Muslim-friendly Jeju restaurants where travellers can dine and pray under one roof.
+The menu is Arab through and through — lamb mandi and kabsa over fragrant rice, charcoal-grilled kebabs, hummus, falafel, lentil soup, and fresh Arab bread — with no pork or alcohol on premises.
+A community gathering spot for Muslim residents and travellers, walking distance from Bagdad and Jeju Central Masjid.

 Crab Story